-We will only with your consent collect your national Insurance number or unique taxpayer reference (UTR) where necessary if you are self employed and where you apply for up to 30 hours free childcare.
+We will only with your consent collect your national Insurance number or unique taxpayer reference (UTR) where necessary if you are self employed and where you apply for up to 30 hours free childcare and early education.
 We also collect information regarding benefits and family credits.
 Please note that if this information is not provided, then we cannot claim funding for your child.

-We also process financial information when you pay your childcare fees by chip and pin or direct debit.
+We also process financial information when you pay your childcare and early education fees by chip and pin or direct debit.
 We may collect other data from you when you voluntarily contact us.